Starting a new business

 Chapter 1: The secret to starting a business

-But starting a business isn’t one big decision.
-It’s hundreds of small decisions.
-And if you want to succeed, you need to move through them with a cool head systematically.
+However, starting a business is not a simple decision.
+Hundreds of little judgments have to be made.
+And if you want to succeed, you must go through them methodically and with a calm head.

-That’s why you need a process.
-It allows you to deal with things in the right order and saves you from getting stuck on problems before you have to.
+That is why you require a procedure.
+It enables you to deal with things in the proper order and prevents you from becoming trapped on issues before you need to.

-Use the tools and insights in this guide to growing your idea into a business, step by step.
+Step by step, use the tools and ideas in this guide to turn your concept into a business.

-- Write a one-page business plan to Outline your goal and how you’ll get there.
+- Outline your goal and how you’ll get there in a one-page business plan.

 - Create a budget

-Figure out how much money the venture will make.
+Determine how much money the venture will bring in.

 - Write a long-form business plan